South Florida Privacy Hedge Specialists

 When it is not the right answer: as the only plant on a privacy line where ground-level sightlines matter, in pool-adjacent runs where frond and seed drop will land in the water, or in yards that routinely see winter cold fronts cold enough to brown the fronds.

-Viburnum is a capable mid-range privacy hedge that grows quickly, fills in densely in the right conditions, and gives a softer green look.
+The non-native viburnums commonly sold as fast-growing privacy hedges.
 Viburnum suspensum is the more compact form.
 Viburnum odoratissimum is a taller, faster grower often used for larger screens.

 When it is not the right answer: premium street-facing edges, estate homes where consistency and longevity matter, and yards that have already cycled through underperforming hedge plants.
 Many homeowners come to us after a viburnum install did not age the way they were hoping, and they want a more reliable long-term choice.